pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Emitted when a name is used prior a global declaration, which results in an error since Python 3.6.
 This message can't be emitted when using Python < 3.6.
-:name-is-parameter-and-nonlocal (E0134): *Name %r is parameter and nonlocal* Emitted when a nonlocal variable is also a parameter.
+:name-is-parameter-and-nonlocal (E0134): *Name %r is both parameter and nonlocal* Emitted when a nonlocal variable is also a parameter.
 :return-outside-function (E0104): *Return outside function* Used when a "return" statement is found outside a function or method.